QualiSystems/cloudshell-help/docs/devguide/develop-custom-cloud-provider-shells/app-deployment.md

 The *PowerOn* method spins up the VM.
 It is run automatically when reserving the sandbox, as part of CloudShell’s default sandbox setup script, and can also be run manually by the sandbox end-user from the deployed App’s commands pane.
 During *PowerOn*, the VM’s IP address and a green live status icon are displayed on the App in sandbox.

 You don’t have to implement this method if the *deploy* method has been configured to spin up the VM.
-If *PowerOn* does not fail, CloudShell will set resource state to “online” once the VM is up.
+If *PowerOn* does not fail, CloudShell will set resource state to "online” once the VM is up.

 ### Signature